freeyssu/jira-html-report/README.md

 `jira_report.py` is a Python script designed to generate reports from Jira.
 This script allows you to fetch and process data from your Jira projects, providing insights and summaries that can help you manage your projects more effectively.

 ## Features
+- HTML report with charts and table sheet
 - Fetch data from Jira projects
 - Generate summary reports
 - Customizable report formats